treeplate/small_ecosystem_simulator/goal .md

 # Simulating an ecosystem
 - Animals
-  - With enough food, can have babies
+  - With enough food, have babies
   - With not enough food, die
   - Can eat plants and animals, depending on the type of animal
 - Plants